OlegArenz/gmmvi_reproducibility/README.rst

 "A Unified Perspective on Natural Gradient Variational Inference with Gaussian Mixture Models" (`Arenz et al., 2023`_).
 The primary motivation for this repository is to document the exact conditions under which the experiments have been conducted, including hyperparameter search.
-The scripts for fetching the data can not be used without our wandb-credentials, however, the fetched raw-data is stored within this repository.
+The scripts for fetching the data can not be used without our wandb-credentials, however, you can `download the fetched raw-data from zenodo <https://zenodo.org/record/8158833/files/gmmvi_data.tar.xz?download=1>`_ and extract in this repository.

 Setting up the Python environment
 =================================